jurajsic/DQBDD/README.md

 # DQBDD

 DQBDD is a dependency quantified Boolean formula (DQBF) solver that uses binary decision diagrams (BDDs) as an underlying representation of formulas.
-It is written in C++ and it reads DQBFs encoded in DQDIMACS or prenex cleansed DQCIR format for which it checks their satisfiability using quantifier elimination.
+It is written in C++ and it reads DQBFs encoded in DQDIMACS or prenex DQCIR format for which it checks their satisfiability using quantifier elimination.
 For an explanation of the techniques used in DQBDD, see [this paper](https://doi.org/10.1007/978-3-030-80223-3_36) and my [master's thesis](https://is.muni.cz/th/prexv/).

 ## Installation